PSESS2020/Vimsu_prototype/README.md

 1. Go to the VIMSU homepage.
 2. Click the `Register` button.
-3. Enter your username and e-mail address and click the `Verify` button.
-4. Fill out the rest of the registration form and click the `Register Now` button.
+3. Fill out the registration form and click the `Register Now` button.
-5. Click the yellow button that says `Enter Conference >>`.
+4. Click the button that says `Enter Conference`.

 After you have created an account, you will be able to use it to log into any VIMSU instance that uses the same database as the one you created your account on.